Jegeruo/skyline-tech/README.md

 # skyline-tech
-The Table1 Assignment for Cohort21
+The Table2 of Cohort21 containing Course, Passcode, and Approval Button